 How do I display website favicons in Safari?

-4. Check the box next to Show website icons in tabs.
+- Check the checkbox next to Show website icons in tabs.

 You should now see favicons displayed on the left side of all open tabs.
 They also appear in the Favorites bar.